 Band managers are very handy to have around, but up and coming artists often forget one thing in their hunt for a manager: once you get one to work with you, they're going to want to be paid.
 Knowing how to negotiate payment with your manager is important.

-After all, not only is your manager going to help you start making money, but you're also going to be splitting your income with them.
+After all, not only is your manager going to help you start making money, you will be splitting your income with them.
 It pays (get it?) to be sure you understand exactly how your manager expects to be compensated for their work.

-Band Manager Wages
+Band Manager Compensation

 Other times, the percentage changes as certain earning thresholds are met.
 For instance, if a new artist agrees to 20% when they hire a manager, once they make a certain amount of money, the manager may agree to scale it back to 15%.

 Just as there is a wide array of ways the percentage can be calculated and applied, there are a number of ways to divvy up the streams of income.
 Some managers get a percentage of all income, period.

-By the way, many managers work on a handshake deal rather than a written contract.
+One last note—many managers work on a handshake deal rather than a written contract.
 However, if that scares you, there's nothing wrong with writing up at least an informal agreement so that everyone knows where they stand.